Ko-fi tips help keep this content free. Patreon supporters receive PDFs with high res photos.

 I have won multiple Gold medals with figures that just had standard Reaper integral bases, or minimal scratch sculpted basing.
 I even won enough votes for Best in Show votes in 2014 to place second with a stock base.
 I’m well-known for simple or even kind of bad bases, but I do paint them up as well as I can! ;->

 I won second place Best in Show with this figure in 2014.
 It is also an example of a piece that other people gave me more credit for than I thought I merited (Largely this is because I just followed the colour scheme in Izzy’s design art and there wasn’t any particularly fancy painting other than the base being a lot of NMM.
-I think its popularity was due as much or more to Bobby Jackson’s sculpting and Izzy “Talin” Collier’s fine design work.)
-The judges chose to assess another piece in my display, which is something that I had put a lot of care and thought into painting and that I really loved, but the voters chose this one.
+I think its popularity was due as much or more to Bobby Jackson’s sculpting and Izzy “Talin” Collier’s fine design work as to anything I did.)
+The judges chose to assess another piece in my display for my medal placement, but the voters chose this one.

 I can’t speak to all judges, but I am very unlikely award a Silver score to a base with unpainted basing elements, regardless of the quality of painting on the figure.
-I consider painting the stone/sand/wood/etc. on the base to be in scale with the rest of the figure to fall under the umbrella of the Painting Skill criteria.
+Painting the stone/sand/wood/etc. on the base makes it look in scale with the rest of the figure, and falls under the umbrella of the Painting Skill criteria.
 I would have no problem awarding a Silver score to a figure on a plain/clear/wood plinth or base.
 Your judges are mentioning basing factors to you because a competently constructed base and one which offers you additional painting opportunities can help push you into the Silver level, and is pretty much required to place at the Gold level.

 This Cersei figure from Darksword Miniatures was painted by Marike Reimer.
 It demonstrates how even a fairly simple base can expand your painting options.
 Marike sculpted the back of the skirt to flow over the stones, which allowed her to paint the transparency effect on the dress over an additional material.
 She also added regal pillows that contributed to the characterization of the figure and the composition of the piece as a whole.